TLA Classes

 • Unity Village, 1900 NW Blue Parkway, Unity Village, Missouri

-Join the Power of Words Conference to explore the written, spoken and sung word to find how it can bring liberation, celebration and transformation within our communities.
+Join our 20th annual Power of Words Conference to explore the written, spoken and sung word to find how it can bring liberation, celebration and transformation within our communities.

 Network with writers, storytellers, performers, musicians, health professionals, educators, and change-makers to connect with those who share your passion of making a difference with words.